3M cutting about 2,500 manufacturing jobs globally

-(AP) — 3M, maker of Post-it notes, industrial coatings, and ceramics, is cutting about 2,500 manufacturing jobs worldwide as it looks to align itself with adjusted production volumes.
+3M, maker of Post-it notes, industrial coatings and ceramics, is cutting about 2,500 manufacturing jobs worldwide as it looks to align itself with adjusted production volumes.

 3M Co. also reported fourth-quarter earnings of $541 million, or 98 cents per share.
 Its adjusted profit was $2.28 per share.
 That’s below the $2.34 per share that analysts polled by Zacks Investment Research predicted.